 First Baptist Church recognizes that there are times in some people's lives when they may need assistance to help meet basic needs.
 Benevolence funds are available to people who demonstrate a need for assistance with food, gas, utility bills, etc.

 Children are an integral part of our church family and we seek to minister to them and their families.
-Ministry to our children includes opportunities for spiritual growth on Sunday mornings in Sunday School and at TeamKid on Wednesday evenings.
-Junior Church is held during worship.
+Ministry to our children includes opportunities for spiritual growth on Sunday mornings in Sunday School.
 Vacation Bible School and summer camp are held during the summer.
 During the year, a number of activities are provided for fun and fellowship, as well as spiritual growth.

 Whenever there is an illness, death in the family, or other difficult circumstance, in the church family, the Crisis Ministry responds to the needs by coordinating physical, emotional, and spiritual care and support.
 Meals, transportation, etc, as well as a ministry of presence and prayer are provided.